agustfridjons/Lemmings/README.md

 <h1>Lemmings</h1>

-Lemming is a puzzle/platforming game where the player has to guide a group of little people or "Lemmings" into a portal by adding elements onto the player area.
+Lemming is a puzzle/platforming game where the player has to guide a group of little people or "Lemmings" from a portal to the door by adding elements onto the player area.

 Preview (Spiolers)

 ![](lemmingsgif.gif)

 The game includes 10 different levels that each have a unique puzzle to solve.
+With 6 different types of blocks to add onto the area

 The game was written in Javascript with little HTML and CSS to set it up.
 All sprites were made by us, exept for the background pictures they were found on the web.